alexwlchan/alexwlchan.net/src/_posts/2016/2016-10-21-tiling-the-plane-with-pillow.md

 layout: post
 summary: Using the Python Imaging Library to draw regular tilings of squares, triangles and hexagons.
-tags: python maths python-pillow images
+tags: python maths python-pillow images generative-art
 title: Tiling the plane with Pillow
 ---